DeePBluE666/DeePBluE666.github.io/_teaching/teaching-1.md

 location: "Sinkiang, China"
 ---

-**Breaf Introduction**: Training Course for Industrial and Commercial Bank of China (ICBC) about Data Science and Data Mining for 3 days:
+**Breaf Introduction**: Training Course for Industrial and Commercial Bank of China (ICBC) about Data Science and Data Mining for 3 days.

 **Day 1**: Data Science, Data Mining and Usage of Python.